Gundam Build Fighters Try

-Gundam Build Fighters Try (ガンダムビルドファイターズトライ, Gandamu Birudo Faitāzu Torai) is a 2014 Japanese science fiction anime television series based on Sunrise's long-running Gundam franchise, and a sequel to the 2013 series Gundam Build Fighters.
+Gundam Build Fighters Try (ガンダムビルドファイターズトライ, Gandamu Birudo Faitāzu Torai) is a 2014 Japanese science fiction anime television series based on Sunrise's long-running Gundam franchise, a sequel to the 2013 series Gundam Build Fighters, and the second series within the Gundam Build Series sub-series.
 Like its predecessor, and in contrast to other Gundam series, Gundam Build Fighters Try features a tournament-based storyline where Gunpla models are built, customized, and battled.

 The series is directed by Shinya Watada and written by Yousuke Kuroda, who wrote the first series.
 Character designs were done by both Kenichi Ohnuki and Suzuhito Yasuda.
 The series was officially unveiled by Bandai on May 15, 2014, and began airing on TV Tokyo in Japan while streaming on YouTube in limited areas internationally on October 8, 2014.
 A novel spinoff is currently running in Hobby Japan starting in December 2014.

 Story

 Seven years after the events of Gundam Build Fighters, the rules of Gunpla have been renewed, and the sport becomes even more popular.
 However, one academy is left behind in this change, and that was Seiho Academy, which Sei Iori once attended.
 The only member of the Gunpla Battle Club remaining is Fumina Hoshino, who befriends Sekai Kamiki, a boy who has been training with his master in martial arts and the young Gunpla builder Yuuma Kousaka, and together, they attempt to secure a place in the world championship as the "Try Fighters" (トライ・ファイターズ, Torai Faitāzu).